Logging

 Writing Log Messages

-The Go community has struggled for some time to find good interfaces, that applies to loggers as well.
+The Go community has struggled for some time to find good logger interfaces.
 Check out Dave Cheney's post Let's talk about logging where he makes a compelling argument to only log two things:

 - Things that developers care about when they are developing or debugging software. =>